UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 [Place] MAY use any of the [resources available in Schema.org](http://schema.org/geo) to describe places.
 Future profiles of DataCrate may mandate the use of a subset of these.
-Any directory or file or *Metadata Entity* may be geo-located.
+Any directory or file or *Context Entity* may be geo-located.
 For example this file:

 ```
 {